pSpitzner/beets-flask/README.md

 ## Configuration

--   We added a `gui` section in the beets config to tweak the container and webfrontend.
+-   We have a `gui` section in the beets-flask config to tweak the container and webfrontend.
--   GUI (and other) settings can be placed either in the `beets/config.yaml` or `beets-flask/config.yaml`.
-The latter takes precedence.
+-   Place GUI settings in `config/beets-flask/config.yaml`.
+If you configure other fields (out of the parent `gui`) they take precedence over the beets config.
 This might be useful when you want different settings for beets CLI vs the beets GUI.
--   An [example](./backend/beets_flask/config/config_bf_example.yaml) is copied to `config/` on container launch.
+-   Opinionated [examples](./backend/beets_flask/config/config_bf_example.yaml) are copied to `config/beets/config.yaml` and `config/beets-flask/config.yaml` on container launch.
--   Config changes require a container restart.
+-   Config changes require a container restart to take effect.

 ### To use your existing beets library